Celebrate with us!!

 Keystone STARS now offers programs a range of tools to choose from to support continuous quality improvement efforts.
 With so many choices, teachers and program administrators will want to learn more about the tools so that they can make informed choices about which ones to use, and how to use them to support their goal planning and quality work.
 Two new sessions will help support program decision-making, and a third session is in development!
 This flyer provides more information on these events which debut at the 2017 ECE Summit.

-Program Administration Scale (PAS) sessions added!
-The Program Quality Assessment Team announces its statewide professional development session calendar for July through December of 2017.
+The Program Quality Assessment Team announces its statewide professional development session calendar for January through June of 2018.
 This calendar is designed to support programs and teachers in selecting the most appropriate location and date to receive professional development on the various program observation instruments (POIs) Additionally, if a session you are registered for is canceled for any reason, the calendar provides a quick at a glance way to find a new date and location to sign up for.
 This calendar is updated monthly to represent all currently scheduled POI sessions across the Commonwealth, but be sure to check the PD Registry for additional dates and locations as more sessions are always being added.

 The Environment Rating Scales (ERS) and Classroom Assessment Scoring System (CLASS) are observation-based assessment tools used to evaluate the quality of early childhood programs.
 The tools have been tested for reliability and validity in providing information about the quality of childhood programs, based on current research regarding positive child outcomes.